Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The EngageUI toolkit also provides for automatic state preservation
 between sessions of an app.

-The EngageUI toolkit consists of
+EngageUI is provided as an MIT licences source-code toolkit that consists of
 1. A SessionManager that interfaces with the OSs windowing
 system and manages the user's interaction session.
 2. An abstract activity handler structure that the app populates